 TIP #1: Lineups for rides are usually smallest at the beginning of the day and, obviously, on rainy days.

 TIP #2: During Spring Break most years PlayDome also features amusement rides indoors at BC Place Stadium.
-PlayDome doesn’t take place in 2019, however, but hopefully it’ll return again in the spring of 2020.
+PlayDome didn’t take place in 2020, 2021 or 2022.
+It has been cancelled for 2023.

 Click Spring Break to learn about March activities for kids elsewhere.